Rajpratik71/eucalyptus-wiki/Eucalyptus-Virtual-Cloud.md

 These are our top two, but getting this working on other platforms would be an awesome bonus.

+## Check for nested virtualization in KVM

+If you'd like to check your system to see if it supports nested virtualization in KVM, you can check the parameters exposed by the kernel module.
+If you're using an Intel chip, then the module is `kvm-intel`; or if you're using an AMD chip then the module is `kvm-amd`.

+Here's an example check:

+    ~% modinfo kvm-intel | grep nested
+    parm:           nested:bool

+In this example (run on Fedora 18) we can see that the `nested` parameter is available and so our platform supports nested virtualization with KVM.

 # Goals

 1. Absolutely _NO_ configuration necessary to have a working demo cloud for the user to explore.